Morocco lodge World Cup referee protest

-The Royal Morocco Football Federation has lodged a complaint to FIFA over referee Cesar Ramos’ performance during their World Cup semi-final defeat to France.
+The Royal Morocco Football Federation has lodged a complaint to FIFA over referee Cesar Ramos’ performance during the World Cup semi-final defeat to France.

-Morocco lost Wednesday’s game 2-0 after goals from Theo Hernandez and Randal Kolo Muani sent reigning champions France through to a second consecutive World Cup final.
+Morocco lost Wednesday’s game 2-0 after goals from Theo Hernandez and Randal Kolo Muani sent reigning champion France through to a second consecutive World Cup final.

-However, there were a number of contentious decisions during the match, with Morocco’s players incensed when winger Sofiane Boufal collided with Hernandez in the France box.
+However, there were several contentious decisions during the match, with Morocco’s players incensed when winger Sofiane Boufal collided with Hernandez in the France box.

 The referee opted to award Les Bleus a free-kick instead of a Morocco penalty before booking Boufal, provoking a furious reaction from Walid Regragui’s men.